KENR: History

 On the weekend of July 4, 2005, it changed to triple A as Rock 107.5.
 However, unlike most adult alternative stations, it did play heavy songs such as "More Human than Human" and "Crazy Train", and harder selections by Metallica, Nirvana and Pearl Jam mixed in with more standard triple A bands such as Coldplay, U2 & INXS to take on clustermate 963 The Blaze & newly launched trail 1033.
 Eventually, the station slowly evolved into a mainstream rock.
 It also became the first station to air the syndicated Bob & Tom show.

 KLTC remained a rock station until January 2007, when it changed to a rhythmic adult contemporary format as "Energy 107.5", which changed to a rhythmic contemporary format in 2008, claiming to be "Your Only Station In The State For Hip-Hop & R&B".
 It still played a wider variety of rhythmic product than most rhythmic pop stations in the nation.
 The switch also brought back the Kidd Kraddick morning show to Missoula.
 The station also started internet streaming and tried to market itself with an interactive approach.
 In 2009, the station changed to contemporary hit radio as "107.5 Zoo FM" but still kept most of the rhythmic titles it had as Energy and continues to lean rhythmic to try to compete with KXDR and Hot AC's KMSO and KKVU.

 107.5 Zoo FM has become the frequency's most successful and popular format as they have aired it for over five years.

-On June 17, 2022, Townsquare announced that it will move Zoo-FM to 96.9 K245AP in Missoula replacing half of the simulcast with KHKM, as KENR is being divested to Anderson Radio Broadcasting.
+On June 17, 2022, Townsquare Media announced that it will move Zoo-FM to 96.9 K245AP in Missoula replacing half of the simulcast with KHKM, as KENR was divested to Anderson Radio Broadcasting effective that day.
 Zoo FM moved to 96.9 in July 2022 with a new format probable on 107.5.
+In November 2022, Anderson Broadcasting rebranded the station as "107.5 Star Hit Radio" with a CHR format.